JST — Japan Standard Time

 What is the UTC offset for JST?

 The UTC offset for JST is UTC+9.
-This fixed offset makes Japan easier to schedule with because the country does not change clocks seasonally.
+This fixed offset does not change seasonally, which makes JST straightforward to use for recurring meetings and long-term planning.

-JST does not change during the year.
-Japan Standard Time does not observe daylight saving time, so there is no switch date, no summer-time version, and no alternate counterpart.
+JST does not change for daylight saving time at any point in the year.
+Japan does not observe DST, so there are no clock changes, no transition dates, and no alternate seasonal time label.

 Which country uses JST?